Trader Joe’s “Caro Sugo” Italian Tomato Basil Pasta Sauce, review

 RAVE

 Breaded deep fried ravioli?
-Doesn’t that sound a bit over the top?
-Still when I saw these, I was intrigued and thought I would give them a try.
-Well I have to say they are quite good, better than I expected them to be.
-First I should say we almost always try to “eat healthy”.
-I rarely eat fried anything.
-So frankly deep fried breaded ravioli is not something I normally eat or buy on a regular basis but hey this is the job, and reviews have to be done 😉
+I was intrigued and thought I would give them a try.
+Well I have to say they are quite good, in facgt better than I expected them to be.
+First I should say I/we almost always try to “eat healthy”.
+I almost never eat deep fried foods.
+So frankly deep fried breaded ravioli is not something I would normally eat or buy on a regular basis but hey this is the job, reviews have to be done 😉

 Having now tried them, I can tell you these fried ravioli are actually pretty yummy.
 The two of us totally enjoyed eating these, as a rare treat.
 I could see these as something you could serve once in a blue moon in small portions, say 4 or 5 ravioli, as a side or as an appetizer?
 They might be even be a tasty and easy treat to serve up as an hors d’oeuvre for company.
 One recommended method to make these is to Pan Fry them which is what I did.
 I used less than a tablespoon of olive oil, where as the directions say, oil a 1/4 inch deep.
 I don’t think you need more than a tablespoon or two of oil in a non-stick or cast iron pan.
 TJ’s says they are good done in an air fryer too.
 Once the ravioli looked crispy and golden brown, I drained them on a paper towel.
 The breaded ravioli were delicious, a little crispy on the outside and when you bite into them, full of soft melted cheese inside (5 kinds of cheese).
 Naturally these will be perfect with a bit of your favorite tomato sauce (fresh basil if you have), and they were delicious when I served them with some sauce and a sprinkle of Parmesan.
 So give these a try if they sound good to you.
 A package (1 lb) is $3.99.
 They can be found in the frozen section….
 Trader Joe’s says…